Gale Wilhelm: Personal life

-Wilhelm lived with Helen Hope Rudolph Page in Oakdale, California from 1938 until Page's death in 1948.
+Wilhelm lived with Helen Hope Rodolf Page in Oakdale, California from 1938 until the late 1940s.
 When they first started living together, they lived along with Page’s mother, and Wilhelm is written in the 1940 census as a “friend” of the household.
-After the death of Page, Wilhelm returned once again to the Bay Area, in Berkeley.

-Wilhelm's disappearance from the writing and publishing world coincided with both the death of her father in 1941, and more noticeably, with the death of Helen Page in the late 1940s.
+Wilhelm then moved to Berkeley, where the 1950 census records her living with Kathleen Huebner.
+The census identifies Wilhelm's relationship as "partner" and her work as "writer," although there is no evidence that Wilhelm was publishing anything under her own name by that time.

 Barbara Grier spent several years attempting to locate Wilhelm.
 The 1984 Naiad Press edition of We Too Are Drifting included a foreword by Grier describing Wilhelm's life and pleading for any assistance from anyone who knew any information on the whereabouts of Wilhelm.
 Grier speculated that Wilhelm stopped writing before she turned 40 years old because "the world would not let her write the books she wanted."
 In 1985, Grier received an anonymous note pointing her to Wilhelm, who was living in Berkeley.
 She found Wilhelm aged and ill, but delighted that her books were still being read and enjoyed.
 By the time Naiad Press reprinted Torchlight to Valhalla in 1985, it contained a foreword by Wilhelm herself, an autobiographical sketch.

-Wilhelm lived with her partner, Kathleen Huebner, from 1953 until Wilhelm died in 1991 of cancer.
+Wilhelm lived with her partner, Kathleen Huebner until Wilhelm died in 1991 of cancer.